-Michael Raduga's School of Out-of-Body Travel conducts training seminars in many countries around the world.
+Michael Raduga's Phase School (former School of Out-of-Body Travel) conducts training seminars in many countries around the world.
 The coursework allows students to master the phase phenomenon and hone their skills at traveling in the phase.
 Information on existing branches and seminar schedules are available on the website www.obe4u.com.
-We also welcome potential partners interested in organizing School of Out-of-Body Travel branches and seminars. ΑII correspondence regarding seminars, partnerships, and proposals related to the translation of this book may be handled by e-mail at obe4u@obe4u.com
+We also welcome potential partners interested in organizing

+Phase School branches and seminars.
+All correspondence regarding seminars, partnerships, and proposals related to the translation of this book may be handled by e-mail at obe4u@obe4u.com.